 The revolution gave birth to one of the most outstanding social achievements of humanity.
 The country in ruins was reconstituted in a few years.
 Illiteracy dropped from more than 50% to 13%.
 The land reform redistributed the wealth and gave work to most of the unemployed.
 Health care was free for all etc… etc…, but this was obviously unacceptable to the United States, who created, trained, and financed the Contras, terrorist groups whose sole purpose was to sabotage the Sandinista revolution.

 The atrocities of the Contras are unspeakable.
 The tortures before killing defenseless people were the norm.
-The country plunged into civil war which caused over 50,000 civilian casualties in a country of only 5 million inhabitants.
-Compared to which the victims of the attacks of September 11 are as a drop in the ocean.
-But of course, being Nicaraguans dead and not U.S. no one has written that it was the “most heinous crime that the humanity witnessed”, “the return of the era of barbarism,” or something similar.
-No, indeed in the history books the support to the contras is passed as something necessary to save democracy and freedom from the red menace.
-In addition of course to avoid the Sandinista army marching to the U.S. (I’m not raving, it was said!).
+The country plunged into a civil war which caused over 50,000 civilian casualties in a country of only 5 million inhabitants.
+Compared to which the victims of the attacks of September 11 seem like a drop in the ocean.
+But again, (as I said in a previous post about Panama), being Nicaraguans dead and not U.S. dead, no one wrote that it was the “most heinous crime that humanity witnessed”, “the return of the era of barbarism”, and similar.
+No. Instead, in the mainstream history books, we read that the U.S. support for the Contras was necessary to save democracy and freedom from the red menace.
+Plus, of course, to prevent the Sandinista army from marching towards the United States (I am not delirious.
+It has been said!).

 Antigua in Guatemala.
 In the background, as often, a volcano.